Sisters of the Gion

-Sisters of the Gion (祇園の姉妹, Gion no kyōdai) or Sisters of Gion is a 1936 black and white Japanese drama film directed by Kenji Mizoguchi about two geisha sisters living in Kyoto's Gion district.
-It forms a diptych with Mizoguchi's Osaka Elegy which shares much of the same cast and production team.
+Sisters of the Gion (祇園の姉妹, Gion no kyōdai) or Sisters of Gion is a 1936 black and white Japanese drama film directed by Kenji Mizoguchi about two geisha sisters living in Kyoto's Gion district; it forms a diptych with Mizoguchi's Osaka Elegy which shares much of the same cast and production team.
+It is based on the novel Yama: The Pit by Alexander Kuprin.